RuthvikMr/FE_interview_preparation/README.md

   **Answer**:
   - Angular’s change detection tracks changes in the component's data model and updates the DOM.
 By default, it checks the entire component tree.
   - To optimize performance,`OnPush` strategy for immutable data, ensuring Angular only checks the components when input properties change or an event is triggered.
+    **Default Change Detection Strategy**
+ - Angular’s default change detection strategy is to check every component in the component tree from top to bottom whenever any event happens (e.g., click, HTTP response, timer, input change).
+This can lead to performance issues in large applications because even components whose data hasn't changed get checked.
+   **ChangeDetectionStrategy.OnPush (What OnPush Does)** When `OnPush` is set.
+Angular will only run change detection for that component if:
+   - An `@Input` reference changes
+   - An event handler inside the component is triggered (like a button click).
+   - Manually triggered using `ChangeDetectorRef.markForCheck()` or `detectChanges()`

+     Use of OnPush - Improved performance, Scales better(Especially useful in data-heavy)

+     ```typescript
+     @Component({
+    selector: 'app-user',
+    template: `{{ user.name }}`,
+    changeDetection: ChangeDetectionStrategy.OnPush
+  })
+  export class UserComponent {
+  @Input() user!: { name: string };
+    }
+    ```
+In this case:
+If user.name changes but the reference doesn't (same object), the view will not update.
+If you pass a new object like `{ name: 'New Name' }`, Angular detects the change.

 </details>

 <details>